grain-lang/grain/stdlib/array.md

 title: Array
 ---

 Utilities for working with arrays.

-An immutable array implementation is available in the `Immutable` submodule
+An immutable array implementation is available in the `Immutable` submodule.

 <details>
 <summary>Added in <code>0.2.0</code></summary>